Concordium/concordium.github.io/source/mainnet/net/installation/downloads-testnet.rst

 -  `Download the Testnet Concordium Client for macOS <https://distribution.concordium.software/tools/macos/signed/concordium-client_4.0.3-0.pkg>`_

-   - The macOS distribution is an installer, which places an alias to the binary into the folder ``/usr/local/bin``.
+   - The macOS distribution is an installer that places an alias to the binary into the folder ``/usr/local/bin``.
 So after installing, you should have ``concordium-client`` on your path.